+Symbolism: Green and yellow are the colors used for Military Police.
 The two keys denote custody and restoration and together with the scales for justice symbolize the organization's basic mission in the rehabilitation of military offenders.
 The rose alludes to the unit's special award for outstanding devotion to duty.
-The Taj Mahal refers to the unit's service in India
+The Taj Mahal refers to the unit's service in India during World War II.

-Constituted 30 August 1944 in the Army of the United States as Head-quarters and Headquarters Detachment, 160th Military Police Service Battalion.
+Constituted 30 August 1944 in the Army of the United States as Headquarters and Headquarters Detachment, 160th Military Police Service Battalion.
 Activated 5 September 1944 in India.
 Inactivated 15 January 1946 in India.
 Redesignated 1 May 1959 as Headquarters and Headquarters Company, 160th Military Police Battalion, allotted to the Army Reserve, and assigned to the Third United States Army.
 Activated 1 June 1959 at Tallahassee, Florida.
 Relieved 1 October 1973 from assignment to the Third United States Army and assigned to the First United States Army.
 Relieved 1 October 1983 from assignment to the First United States Army and assigned to the Second United States Army.
 Reorganized and redesignated 16 October 1984 as Headquarters and Headquarters Detachment, 160th Military Police Battalion.